 The great majority of the Committee believes that the best protection for the security of personal data would be achieved by combining elements from Options 2 and 4.
 (Of course, existing remedies would not be supplanted by this solution.)
 We therefore recommend a solution that includes the following principles:

-The Committee was asked to provide its views on access and security in the context of the Fair Information Practice principles and industry self-regulation.
+The Advisory Committee was asked to provide its views on access and security in the context of the Fair Information Practice principles and industry self-regulation.
 We did not examine legislative or enforcement options in any detail, but it was difficult to address some of the access and security issues without giving some thought to the question of enforcement.
 As part of the security discussion, in particular, we assembled a range of representative options for enforcement of security principles.
 Some of these options are consistent with self-regulation, and others would require government intervention.
 We record them here, not for the purpose of recommending any particular course of action but to show the range of possibilities open to industry and government.

-Create Express Private Cause of Action - Congress could establish a private right of action enabling consumers to recoup damages (actual, statutory, or liquidated) when a company fails to abide by the security standard established through one of the options set out above.
+Congress could establish a private right of action enabling consumers to recoup damages (actual, statutory, or liquidated) when a company fails to abide by the security standard established through one of the options set out above.

-Government Enforcement Program - The FTC or another agency could enforce compliance with standards using its current enforcement power or using newly expanded authority.
+The FTC or another agency could enforce compliance with standards using its current enforcement power or using newly expanded authority.
 The enforcement could establish civil or criminal fines, or both and other equitable remedies.
 (This option is, in some respects, modeled after the regulations governing the financial services industry as enforced by the Federal Financial Institution Examination Council (FFIEC).
 The FTC could establish a similar enforcement regime for other industries.)